plutov/packagemain/18-github-actions-go/README.md

 ### Conclusion

 That was it for setting up a basic workflows for Go project, but you can do much more with Actions.
-Check out [Actions Marketplace](https://github.com/marketplace?type=actions), where you can find Actions of your interest.
+Check out [Actions Marketplace](https://github.com/marketplace?type=actions), where you can find Actions of your interest, I attached few helpful links below.